mariadb-corporation/mariadb-columnstore-sample-data/README.md

 *   **airports**: Dimension table for airports (400 records)
 *   **flights**: Fact table for airline departure data (38,083,735 records)

+## Prerequisite

+A MariaDB server with ColumnStore enabled is required.
+For a quick test environment see our [docker project](https://hub.docker.com/r/mariadb/columnstore).

 ## Quick Start
 ### Clone The Repo
 ```